syseleven/grav-docs-syseleven-stack/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 The operation has completed successfully.
 ```

-To be able to see the new partition we should let Ubuntu reload the partition table.
+To be able to see the new partition we need to reload the partition table.

 ```
 root@partition-test:~# partprobe